Refugee Immigrant Health Services

 Paediatric Immigrant Health Clinic

-The clinic supports children and young people (0–18 years) from refugee, asylum seeker, and migrant families.
-Newly arrived families needing first‑time or catch‑up health checks and families seeking help with school readiness, development, or immunisation histories.
+The clinic supports: children and young people (0–18 years) from refugee, asylum seeker, and migrant backgrounds for general health and developmental concerns.

 The Clinic is ran by Dr David Tickell, a paediatrician with experience in immigrant health.
 Clinic visits are bulk billed and a GP referral is required.